Privacy & Cookies

 Where we store your personal data

-We host our services externally at Elastic Cloud and Amazon Web Services, and therefore WfC Data is stored on their servers.
+We host our services externally at Elastic Cloud and Amazon Web Services, and therefore WfC and Wizeup Data is stored on their servers.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to WfC; any transmission is at your own risk.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to WfC and Wizeup; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 Access to information